Bersabe Hovsepyan-Snhchyan: After the Iranian Revolution

-Bersaba schools were closed after the 1978 Iranian Revolution.
-At the beginning of the Iran-Iraq war, Hovsepian established the headquarters of feeding, first aid, etc. in some neighborhoods of Tehran.
+Bersaba schools were closed after the 1979 Iranian Revolution.
+At the beginning of the Iran–Iraq War, Hovsepian established the headquarters of feeding, first aid, etc. in some neighborhoods of Tehran.
 The jobs of some of them in the south and west of the country caused a flood of war victims and homeless people to migrate to big cities like Tehran.

 Death and legacy

 She spent the last years of her life in America, and died in 1999.
-After her death, an alley in Tehran bares her name in her honor.
+After her death, an alley in Tehran bears her name in her honor.